List of FBI characters: Ellen Solberg

 Ellen Solberg is the Special Agent in Charge of the FBI New York field office.

 Appearing only in the FBI Season 1 series premiere episode, "Pilot", she oversees the investigation into the blast that destroyed an apartment building in downtown New York and although the investigation lasts for two days, her field agents successfully apprehend Robert Lawrence, a white supremacist responsible for the attack.

+After the case has been solved, she receives a phone from ASAC Jubal Valentine, informing her of a kidnapping in The Battery (Manhattan).

-Due to her actress, Connie Nielsen being unable to commit the series after the pilot episode, Solberg was written out of the series and replaced by Dana Mosier (Sela Ward) while following Mosier's retirement, she was replaced by Isobel Castille (Alana De La Garza).
+Due to her actress, Connie Nielsen being unable to commit the series after the pilot episode, Solberg was written out of the series and replaced by Dana Mosier (Sela Ward) who became the new Special Agent in Charge while following Mosier's retirement, she was replaced by Isobel Castille (Alana De La Garza) who in turn replaced Mosier as the new SAC.

 Dana Mosier

 Dana Mosier is a Special Agent in Charge of the FBI New York field office.

 Prior to joining the New York field office, she was with the FBI's Behavioral Analysis Unit where she profiled serial killers, a skill she often uses during her time as SAC at the New York field office to give herself and the team an insight into the psychological mindset of a criminal.
+She is also married and has an unnamed daughter which was revealed during the FBI Season 1 episode, "Green Birds".

+Mosier retires at the end of FBI Season 1 and is subsequently replaced by Isobel Castille who becomes the new Special Agent in Charge of the FBI's New York field office.